Woodhall Spa, Lincolnshire

 The real heyday of Woodhall Spa was the Edwardian period, when high society, even royalty, flocked to stay at the Victoria Hotel.
 The village gradually lost its importance as a fashionable spa, but not before Lady Weigall converted her concert pavilion to create the famous Kinema in the Woods.

 RAF Woodhall Spa was developed outside the village and large sections of the village were used by the military in WWII.
 The Petwood Hotel was used as an RAF officer's mess, most famously by the 617 Squadron, popularly known as the Dambusters.
 A memorial to the Dambusters stands in Royal Square.

 Just off Broadway is the Cottage Museum, with displays on local history.
 The museum is housed in a flat-pack house, made of corrugated iron.
-The ouse was used for many years by Thomas Wield, who made bath chairs to carry patients to the baths.
-It was late the home of his son, John Wield, an early photographer.
+The house was used for many years by Thomas Wield, who made bath chairs to carry patients to the mineral baths.
+It was later the home of his son, John Wield, an early photographer.
 Mr Weild's photographs, taken on glass plates, form part of the fascinating museum collection, along with exhibits tracing the development of the spa.